Pioreactor/docs.pioreactor/user_guide/08-Simple scripting with Python.md

 stirrer.block_until_disconnected()
 ```

-If typed correctly, you should see data coming into to your experiment overview in the web interface!
+You should see data coming into to your experiment overview in the web interface!

 ### 5. Adding an automation